sasologic/alx-pre_course/README.md

-This is project is so cool.
+This project is so cool.